AnujRewar/Functions-Modules-in-Python/README.md

 # Functions-Modules-in-Python
-Task 1: Calculate Factorial Using a Function
+Task 1: Calculate Factorial Using a Function \n
-Task 2: Using the Math Module for Calculations of square root, natural logarithm, sine of the nubmers
+     Task 2: Using the Math Module for Calculations of square root, natural logarithm and  sine of the nubmers